mess-nlesc/mess/README.md

 Now we have a variable called `Qin_average_step` in our example file (`experiments.xml.jinja`) and we want to generate a new file by rendering it with jinja.
 During the rendering, the `Qin_average_step` variable will be replaced by different values each time to generate a file.

-The values which the jinja templates will be rendered for can be defined in `variables.json`.
+The values which the jinja templates will be using to render the code can be defined in `variables.json`.

 For example: